Lionsberg/lionsberg-wiki/New Vision and Plan.md

 ## Vision

-Beyond the precise language in [[Beyond The Meta Crisis - A Blueprint for a Better Future]], people of goodwill share a united vision of a world that embodies abundance, balance, and right relationships among all.
+Beyond the precise language in [[Beyond The Meta Crisis - A Blueprint for a Better Future]], people of goodwill share a united vision of a world that embodies flourishing, balance, and right relationships among all.
 In this [[New World]], every individual, community, and ecosystem can realize their full potential and thrive in harmony.
-We call this highest aspiration the [[Designer's Intent]] for [[Worksite Earth]], or simply [[The Goal]].
+We often refer to this highest aspiration the [[Designer's Intent]] for [[Worksite Earth]], or simply [[The Goal]].

 ## Analysis